Dev-P-L/Sentiment-Analysis--Amazon-Reviews/README.md

 # Sentiment Analysis - Prediction on Amazon Reviews

+## Files

+- This project is comprised of twelve files.
+- All code is included in SA_Amazon_Code.Rmd.
+- Insights, results and methods are in SA_Amazon_Insights&Results.html.

 ## Executive Summary

 **88 % prediction accuracy** has been reached on the validation set, against 50 % with a baseline model.
 Data is an Amazon sample provided in UCI Machine Learning Repository.